domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Electronic DJ: Everything is great--dancing, partying, all sorts of fun--until the computer suddenly freezes and everyone realizes that everyone is going crazy over a computer playing a track (likely made by a computer).

 Freudian slip: The inevitable Freudian slip.
 Everyone's gonna do it.
 You, too.
 And yea, it's weird.
 And it's real.
 That's the uncanny valley, baby!
 Even more uncanny: When someone makes a Freudian slip and the other person(s) actually knows what that is (and has the good sense to properly psychoanalyze it as such)!

+## William Butler Yeats, Former Senator of the Irish Free State
+Antithetical mask: Put on to discover your completeness.
+Throw off the one you were born with, that your parents gave you, that your friends gave you, that the principal gave you.
+(Compliments of James Pietragallo, from Ep.
+71 of the podcast "Crime in Sports", ~76 min.)